Mastodon

 Is Trading 212 safe in the UK?

 Yes.
-Trading 212 UK Ltd is authorised and regulated by the Financial Conduct Authority (FRN 609146).
-Client cash is held in segregated bank accounts, securities are held in nominee custody, and the Invest and ISA accounts are covered by FSCS up to £85,000 per person.
-This is the same protection regime as Hargreaves Lansdown, AJ Bell and other established UK brokers.
+Trading 212 UK Ltd is FCA-regulated (FRN 609146).
+Client cash sits in segregated bank accounts, securities are held in nominee custody, and Invest/ISA accounts are covered by FSCS up to £85,000 per person - the same protection regime as Hargreaves Lansdown and AJ Bell.

 How does Trading 212 make money if it has no commissions?

-Five main streams: CFD spreads (the largest, but a separate product you can ignore), securities lending on custodied shares, a 0.15% FX conversion fee on non-GBP purchases, the spread between the interest they earn on your uninvested cash and what they pay you, and the optional Trading 212 Plus subscription.
-They do not sell your personal data and they do not accept payment for order flow under UK MiFID II rules.
+CFD spreads (largest, but a separate product), securities lending, a 0.15% FX fee on non-GBP purchases, the interest spread on uninvested cash, and the optional Trading 212 Plus subscription.
+They do not sell personal data and do not accept payment for order flow under UK MiFID II rules.

 Does Trading 212 use payment for order flow?

-No, not for UK retail customers.
-PFOF is effectively banned for UK retail brokers under MiFID II conflict-of-interest rules.
+No. PFOF is effectively banned for UK retail brokers under MiFID II.
 Trading 212 has publicly confirmed it does not accept PFOF in this market.

 Should I worry about securities lending on my Trading 212 ISA?

 Probably not, if your portfolio is under the £85,000 FSCS limit.
-T212 ISA accounts have securities lending enabled by default with a customer opt-out.
-Lent shares technically introduce counterparty risk, but the FSCS protection covers losses up to the limit.
-For larger portfolios, opting out of securities lending or splitting custody across brokers reduces this exposure.
+T212 ISA accounts have securities lending enabled by default with an opt-out.
+For larger portfolios, opting out or splitting custody across brokers reduces counterparty exposure.

 Is Trading 212 better than Hargreaves Lansdown?

-For most beginners and small-to-mid-size portfolios, yes - largely on cost.
-Trading 212 has no platform fee on its Stocks and Shares ISA versus Hargreaves Lansdown's 0.45% (capped at £45 for the fund-only fee tier).
-Trading 212 also pays interest on uninvested cash and charges a lower 0.15% FX fee versus around 1% at HL.
+For most beginners and small-to-mid-size portfolios, yes, largely on cost.
+Trading 212 has no platform fee on its ISA versus HL's 0.45%, pays interest on uninvested cash, and charges 0.15% FX versus around 1% at HL.
 Hargreaves still wins on phone support, research tools, and SIPP feature depth.

 Enjoying the content?